SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_MBT-5000.md

 ### Extra configurations

-There are a lot of extra settings that can be configured for this driver/device.
-These settings can be found on the driver's **Config** page.
+There are a lot of extra settings that can be configured for this connector/device.
+These settings can be found on the connector's **Config** page.
 For more information about this page, refer to the **Usage** section below.

 ## Usage